PseudoXec/portfolio_projects/PetGallery/README.md

-# 🐾 PetGallery – A Story-Driven Pet Gallery Platform
+# 🐾 PetGallery – A Story-Driven Pet Gallery Website

 **Full Stack CRUD Web Application**

-PetGallery is a dynamic web platform that allows users to share heartwarming pet stories and interact with images by liking them.
+PetGallery is a dynamic website that allows users to share heartwarming pet stories and interact with images by liking them.
 It features a complete admin dashboard for managing all submitted content via full CRUD (Create, Read, Update, Delete) operations.

 ---